SQL_Pez

 A connection from a private endpoint (which could be an extension of your on-premise network) would be redirected directly to the host servicing the database.

-There are also firewall rules that are configured firstly at the logical server level and finally at the database level, the 2 stored procedures used for these are "sp_set_firewall_rule" and "sp_set_database_firewall_rule".
-Of course, you can also set these rules on the blade for the logical server and via TSQL in the database(s).
+There are also firewall rules that are configured firstly at the database level and finally at the logical server level, the 2 stored procedures used for these are "sp_set_firewall_rule" and "sp_set_database_firewall_rule".
+Of course, you can also set these rules on the blade for the logical server.
+The database level supports only TSQL in the database(s).

 For connections that come in;